MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/MenuBar.md

     multi method new ( Gnome::GObject::Object :$widget! )

 Create an object using a native object from elsewhere.
-See also `Gnome::GObject::Object`.
+See also `Gnome::Gtk3::Widget`.

     multi method new ( Str :$build-id! )

 Create an object using a native object from a builder.
-See also `Gnome::GObject::Object`.
+See also `Gnome::Gtk3::Widget`.

 gtk_menu_bar_new
 ----------------